python-windrose/windrose/paper/paper.md

 # Summary

 A [wind rose](https://en.wikipedia.org/wiki/Wind_rose) is a graphic tool used by meteorologists to give a succinct view of how wind speed and direction are typically distributed at a particular location.

-A wind rose can also be used to describe visually air quality.
+It can also be used to describe air quality pollution sources.
+The wind rose tool uses Matplotlib as a backend.
+Data can be passed to the package using Numpy arrays or a Pandas DataFrame.

-Windrose is a Python library to manage wind data, draw windrose (also known as a polar rose plot), draw probability density function and fit Weibull distribution
+Windrose is a Python library to manage wind data, draw windroses (also known as polar rose plots), and fit Weibull probability density functions.

-Writing technical reports on pollution exposure and wind distributions analyzes, by mixing local pollution measures and meteorologic informations from various sources like Meteo-France was initial use case for developing this library.
+The initial use case of this library was for a technical report concerning pollution exposure and wind distributions analyzes.
+Data from local pollution measures and meteorologic informations from various sources like Meteo-France were used to generate a pollution source wind rose.

-It is also used by some contributors for teaching purpose (especially data analysis)
+It is also used by some contributors for teaching purpose
 ![Map overlay](screenshots/overlay.png)

-Some others contributors are using it to make figures for wind plant optimization study.
+Some others contributors have used it to make figures for a [wind power plant control optimization study](https://www.nrel.gov/docs/fy17osti/68185.pdf).

 Some academics use it to track lightning strikes during high intensity storms.
-They are using it to visualize the motion of the storm based on the relative position of the lightning from one strike to the next.
+They are using it to visualize the motion of storms based on the relative position of the lightning from one strike to the next.

-It's using Matplotlib as a backend.

-Data can be passed using Numpy array or using Pandas DataFrame.

 # Install